ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Cbf decouples itself from ``ska-tango-base`` by extending ``SkaBaseDevice`` and ``SkaObsDevice`` into ``CbfDevice`` and ``CbfObsDevice``, respectively.
-Likewise, Cbf component managers are extended into ``CbfComponentManager`` and ``CbfObsComponentManager`` from ``TaskExecutorComponentManager``, which itself extends ``BaseComponentManager`` to enable aynchronous command execution via Long Running Commands (LRCs).
+Likewise, Cbf component managers are extended into ``CbfComponentManager`` and ``CbfObsComponentManager`` from ``TaskExecutorComponentManager``, which itself extends ``BaseComponentManager`` to enable asynchronous command execution via Long Running Commands (LRCs).
 This choice to decouple from ``ska-tango-base`` gives the MCS freedom to override the base implementation as needed.
 For example, ``CbfObsDevice`` initializes a slightly reduced observing state model that omits the EMPTY and RESOURCING states since they are not required by MCS observing devices, with the exception of ``CbfSubarray``.